Canadian women fall to Spain in FIBA Olympic qualifier | TSN

 The top-two teams from the tournaments involving the U.S. and France will qualify, while the top-three teams from the other two tournaments will book their tickets to Paris.

+With Japan having fallen to host Hungary 81-75 later on Friday, all four teams in this tournament are deadlocked at 1-1.

-Canada topped host Hungary 67-55 on Thursday and will next face ninth-ranked Japan on Sunday.
+Canada topped Hungary 67-55 on Thursday and will next face ninth-ranked Japan on Sunday.
+A win against Japan would qualify Canada for the Olympics.

+“(We) move on, have a good rest and focus on our next game on Sunday against Japan,” Lapena said.
+“We have to play a serious game against Japan.

 This report by The Canadian Press was first published Feb.
 9, 2024.